OHDSI/Capr/README.md

 Capr is an R package to develop and manipulate OHDSI cohort definitions.
 This package assists in creating a cohort definition that can be compiled by circe-be using CirceR.
 Cohort definitions developed in Capr are compatible with OHDSI ATLAS.
 Additionally the package allows for development of cohort design components, sub-items of a cohort design that are meant to be reusable and mutable to assist creating cohorts in study development.

-Note this package is an early release and is still under development.
-Capr was developed by LTS Computing LLC and has been released as open source for the OHDSI community.

 System Requirements
 ============